autonomi-ai/nos/docs/QUICKSTART.md

     conda create -n nos python=3.8
     ```

     (Note for NOS server) Python  3.8 is currently required to run the  server on MacOS due to Ray requirements.
+If you don't plan to run the server locally then this requirement can be relaxed.

     Install Pip as well if its missing:
     ```bash